cyrus-education/cyrus-education.github.io/_posts/2018-11-05-Media-Technology-2.md

 #### Challenges
 This course is a foundational course in the process of fostering of "digital thinking".
 However, the Chinese undergraduate-level students are especially lack of the necessary knowledge.
-The students are all "art-based" studetns in high school, which means they had strict trainings on hand drawing, but no computer-based skills.
+The students are all "art-based" students in high school, which means they had strict trainings on hand drawing, but no computer-based skills.

 Students under Chinese cultural impacts are tends to passively listen and reluctantly to learning-by-doing.
 What's more, there is a big gap between "digital thinking" and the "pre-digital thinking" from my teaching practices, that is,